Eggs are a versatile food and a great source of protein.

 Be careful though, about what you eat with your eggs.
 One relatively harmless and healthy egg can be made a little less healthy if it’s fried in butter or unhealthy cooking oil.
 Poaching an egg in the microwave only takes one minute and doesn’t need any additional fat.
 Likewise, don’t serve eggs with high-fat, high-sodium bacon or sausage very often.

-A hard-boiled egg can be a handy high-protein snack if you have diabetes.
+A hard-boiled egg is a handy high-protein snack if you have diabetes.
 The protein will help keep you full without affecting your blood sugar.
-Protein not only slows digestion, it also slows glucose absorption, which is very helpful if you have diabetes.
+Protein not only slows digestion, it also slows glucose absorption.
+This is very helpful if you have diabetes.
 Having lean protein at every meal and for the occasional snack is a smart step for anyone with diabetes.